usmansbk/blog-draft/markdowns/redux.md

 };
 ```

-But directly modifying the existing state comes with a nonobvious problem.
-It makes it difficult to predict our state.
-Let's understand what this means with a few examples:
+But doing this introduces a nonobvious problem.
+It makes it difficult to predict our reducer function.

+Let's understand what this means with the help of a few examples:

 ```js
 function square(num) {